kakun45/xeniya-travelsite/README.md

   + The currently active page is underlined
 - Hero
 - Recommendations
- + 3 Cards: One card for each destination
-Linked to the appropriate destination page (Iceland, Greece, Hawaii).
+ + 3 Destination Cards: One card for each destination Linked to the appropriate destination page (Iceland, Greece, Hawaii).
 Clicking anywhere on the card goes to the destination page.
 # The Destination Pages have 3 Sections: